SC and Pica

 Usually, pica cravings come and go intermittently, and don’t last longer than a couple of hours.

 One thing to remember is that most pica situations are not fatal.
 Usually, the body just excretes out what it does not use for nutritional purposes.
-However in children, parents need to look out for signs of other complications.
+However, in children, parents need to look out for signs of other complications.
 If your child has not gone to the bathroom in a few days and has a history of pica, you need to call your doctor so that he or she can check for any bowel or gastrointestinal obstructions.
-If your child eats paint, a lead level count should be conducted on a regular basis, since lead poisoning can be fatal.
-If your child eats sharp objects and complains of stomach aches, it is imperative that you call your doctor immediately to see if there is any internal bleeding.
+If your child eats paint, a lead level count should be conducted regularly, since lead poisoning can be fatal.
+If your child eats sharp objects and complains of stomach aches, you must call your doctor immediately to see if there is any internal bleeding.

-With children with sickle cell disease, it’s important that they can differentiate between hunger and pica cravings, so that they don’t eat too much pica substances in lieu of food.
+With children with sickle cell disease, it’s important that they can differentiate between hunger and pica cravings so that they don’t eat too many pica substances in place of food.
 For adults with pica, try to limit the ingestion of non-food substances as much as you can.
 Just because you have a craving for it, doesn’t mean that you should ingest it.
 Understanding the basics of pica will help you manage this ailment and limit the hazards from it.